 - Janssen, for a trial on induction and maintenance therapy for moderately to severely active ulcerative colitis.

-Robert O. Roswell, MD, Secretary
+Robert O. Roswell, MD, Chair-Elect

 A champion of promoting equity in medicine, Dr. Roswell is a graduate of the American Association of Medical College's Healthcare Executive Diversity and Inclusion Certificate program and has worked to integrate the social determinants of health, implicit bias, and cultural humility into the medical education curriculum.
 He has been awarded the Certificate of Appreciation from the Student National Medical Association and an Outstanding Mentorship Award from Internal Medicine Residents for his role in medical education.